Historiography of religion

 The historiography of religion is how historians have studied religion in terms of themes, sources and conflicting ideas.
 Historians typically focus on one particular topic in the overall history of religions in terms of geographical area or of theological tradition.

 Historians for centuries focused on the theological developments of their own religious heritage.
 Social scientists in the 19th century took a strong interest in "primitive" and comparative religion.
 In the 20th century, the field focused mostly on theology and church organization and development.
-Since the 1970s the social history approach to religious behavior and belief has become important.
+Since the 1970s the social history approach to religious behavior and belief has become important, and it has been emphasized that in contrast to religious discourse (about things eternal and transcendental), for the scholarship of the history of religion (being about things human and temporal), reverence is a religious, and not a scholarly virtue.

 Reformation

-Jacob argues that there has been a dramatic shift in the historiography of the Reformation.
+Margaret Jacob argues that there has been a dramatic shift in the historiography of the Reformation.
 Until the 1960s, historians focused their attention largely on 16th-century theologians such as Martin Luther, John Calvin, and Huldrych Zwingli.
 Their ideas were studied in depth.
 However, the rise of the new social history in the 1960s look at history from the bottom up, not from the top down.
 Historians began to concentrate on the values, beliefs and behavior of the people at large.
 She finds, "in contemporary scholarship, the Reformation is now seen as a vast cultural upheaval, a social and popular movement, textured and rich because of its diversity".